Learn how to write an impressive CV for any digital or traditional marketing job

 Your education section is the most crucial when you're early in your career, but it still plays an important part if you're a seasoned professional.
 This is especially true as the digital marketing landscape is constantly evolving and online courses have become commonplace.

 As with your employment history, list your qualifications in reverse chronological order, starting with your most recent.
-Detail the name of the institution, the date the qualification was awarded, plus the name and level of the qualification and the grade you achieved, if it's strong.
+Detail the name of the institution, the date the qualification was awarded, plus the name and level of the qualification.
+You can include the grade you achieved, too, if it's strong.

-As a marketing professional, it's likely you'll have awards and certificates for your specific niche, such as Google Analytics, CIM or Digital Garage, so don't neglect to include those as well.
+As a marketing professional, it's likely that you'll have awards and certificates for your specific niche, such as Google Analytics, CIM, or Digital Garage, so don't neglect to include those as well.